oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 Change a Storefront Menu
 ========================

-To update the storefront menu contents, navigate to **System > Frontend Menus** in the main menu and click the menu name or the |IcView| View icon in the corresponding row of the storefront menu list.
+To update the storefront menu contents, navigate to **System > Storefront Menus** in the main menu and click the menu name or the |IcView| View icon in the corresponding row of the storefront menu list.

 .. image:: /user/img/concept-guides/menus/frontend_menu_list.png
    :alt: A list of all available storefront menu items